 Can Fluffy French Bulldogs Swim?

-Nope.
-This dog cannot swim similar to their short-haired cousin.
+This dog cannot swim similar to their short-haired cousins.
 Their short snouts and stature prevent them from swimming as well as their short legs.
 They easily tire and can’t keep their nose out of the water.

 Are Fluffy Frenchies Amenable to Air Travel?